2023-09-08 20:52:17

 The gap with the real world

 At the end of 2022, the forecast for 2023 revolved around one word: recession.
-It is said that it typically takes nine to 12 months for interest rate changes to be reflected in the real economy, but we believe it could last longer.
+It is said that it typically takes nine to 12 months for interest rate changes to be reflected in the real economy, but we believe it might last longer.
 In the UK and Canada, many homeowners have opted for five-year fixed rate mortgages and taken advantage of falling interest rates.
 It may therefore take longer for rising interest rates to be reflected in consumer spending.

-It could be even longer in the United States, where 30-year fixed-rate mortgages are the dominant mortgage product, protecting the disposable income of people who took out these long-term loans.
+It might be even longer in the United States, where 30-year fixed-rate mortgages are the dominant mortgage product, protecting the disposable income of people who took out these long-term loans.
 Additionally, older adults generally do not have mortgages and benefit from higher interest rates on their savings, increasing their overall purchasing power.

 Furthermore, the combination of wages keeping pace with inflation and high levels of household savings has delayed the real effects of rising interest rates on the economy.
 However, monetary tightening should be felt by the end of the year.